alexandermentormate/lamp-docker-k8s/README.md

   192.168.59.100
   ```
   In this case it's `192.168.59.100` and that's where the `DOCKER_HOST` will point to.

-- Point the local docker to minikube
+- **Point the local docker to minikube** - this step is very important, because we have to make sure that all the created images are created in minkube's echosystem and that we can see all the running containers inside it.
   ```bash
   minikube docker-env
   ```
-- Copy the output and paste it in the shell.

   Example output:
   ```bash
   export DOCKER_TLS_VERIFY="1"
   export DOCKER_HOST="tcp://192.168.59.100:2376"